cdig/cd-module-starter/README.md

-# cdModule Template

-## Updating to the latest version
+## Updating an existing module to the latest version

 1. Open Terminal.
 2. cd to the module folder.
 3. Run `bower update`.
 4. Refresh CodeKit.
-5. Re-compile styles.scss.
+5. Update index.kit, libs.js, scripts.coffee, and styles.scss to conform to the pattern laid out in the template, and re-compile each of them.
 Fix any errors.
-6. Re-compile scripts.coffee and index.kit.
-Fix any errors.
-7. Find all instances of _global and replace with _project (use command-shift-f to do a project-wide find and replace)
+6. Find all instances of _global and replace with _project (use command-shift-f to do a project-wide find and replace)
-8. Update index.kit, libs.js, scripts.coffee, and styles.scss to conform to the pattern laid out in the template.

 ## What's in the box?